tmcalees-qlik/qs-ticket-mashup/README.md

 Once the server is running, you can access the login page using the URL http://localhost:1234/login.
 You do not need to enter a password, as no actual password check is implemented in this code; however, you do need to enter a valid *username* and *directory* for a user that has been granted a license in your environment.

+#  Notes
+> * Make sure you are consistent with the DNS name used to access the Qlik Sense Server.
+For example, if you are running this app on the server and access the server using *localhost* when authenticating, make sure you use *localhost* in the Single Configurator URI rather than the server name (ex. *qlikserver*).
+If you see a login prompt in the Single Configurator iFrame, this may be the issue.